Many of my students ask me to give them fun putting drills with tees that they can use in practice to learn and improve their scores.

 Depending on the player’s skill level, this process continues for a set amount of time or until the player works up the ladder and makes two puts in a row from 10 feet.

-Putting Drills With Tees: Distance Control – Far/Short Drill
+Drills For Putting Distance Control – Far/Short Drill

 When it comes to working on putting distance with my players, many think that they have to have “the perfect speed.”
 While I find this not to be true… as you can make a breaking putt on many different lines which would require different speeds.

-Here is a fun and challenging putting drill that has helped a lot of my players…
+Here is a fun and challenging putting drill with tees that has helped a lot of my players…

-2. The player will then take three golf balls from the starting point.
+2. The player will then take three balls from the starting point and hit putts.

 3. On the first putt, the player should be trying to roll the ball approximately two feet past the tee that they put in the putting green.

-Obviously, you can change the distances up fit the skill of the player.
-If you have a more beginning golfer putting, maybe it is better to use four feet on either side of the tee.
+Obviously, you can change the putting distances up fit the skill of the player.
+If you have a more beginning golfer putting, maybe it is better to use four foot putt on either side of the tee.

-This is another putting drill that will not only force you to strike good pots but will also put some pressure on you in practice like you’re going to see on the golf course.
+This is another putting drill with tees that will not only force you to strike good putts but will also put some pressure on you in practice like you’re going to see on the golf course.

 To set up this putting training…